Nefr0l/retrovalley-assetpack/README.md

 ![This is an image](https://i.ibb.co/njgmLgC/Bg.png)

 # About
 Retro Valley is an asset pack created by Nefr0l.
-It contains arts and tilesets designed for a platformer game but you can use it for whatever you want as long as you give me a credit.
+It contains arts and tilesets designed for a platformer game but you can use it for whatever you want and you don't have to credit.
 Note that this asset pack is still under construction.

 Itch.io - https://nefr0l.itch.io/retrovalley-assetpack